tcgoetz/GarminDB/README.md

 * Running the scripts on Linux should require little or no changes.
 You may need to [install](https://github.com/tcgoetz/GarminDB/wiki/Usage) `git` and `make`.
 * There are two ways to use this project on Windows.
 Installing the [Ubuntu subsystem](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) on Windows 10 is one way.
 Using a Linux container or VM is also possible.
 * If you have issues, file a bug here on the project.
 See the Issues tab at the top of the project page.
 Run `make bugreport`and include bugreport.txt in your bug report.
-* When a run of `make` finishes, a summary of the data in the DB will be printed.
+* When a database update finishes, a summary of the data in the DB will be saved to stats.txt.
 The output includes the date ranges included in the downloaded daily monitoring files and activities.
 It includes the number of records for daily monitoring, activities, sleep, resting heart rate, weight, etc. Use the summary information to determine if all of your data has been downloaded from Garmin Connect.
 If not, use the make targets download_monitoring, download_all_activities, download_sleep, download_weight, and download_rhr as needed to download any remaining data.